davidk81/svelte-golang-demo/README.md

 #### backend

-for the sake of keeping this demo simple during developemnt, a single goLang backend service is used to authenticate and serve all api requests. the backend will be used to authenticate client session by providing JWT tokens; it should also be easy to use a 3rd party authentication provider instead.
+for the sake of keeping this demo simple during development, a single goLang backend service is used to authenticate and serve all api requests. the backend will be used to authenticate client session by providing JWT tokens; it should also be easy to use a 3rd party authentication provider instead.

-if/when the need arises to separate the backend into individual microserves, the api structure is designed to make this process relatively simple. some code refactoring may need to be done, for example, the client JWT token validation may be refactored to make a
+if/when the need arises to separate the backend into individual microserves, the backend folder structure is designed to make this process relatively simple. some code refactoring may need to be done, for example, the session service may be updated to call user service endpoint instead of accessing it directly

-data is persisted by backend using sql interface. any popular sql backend such my mysql or postgres may be used.
+data is persisted by backend using postgres sql

 #### services & data modelling

 - auth service
 	- /api/v1/session
 		- POST/DELETE (login, logout)
+	- /api/v1/regiser
+		- POST (register new userz)

 - user service
 	- /api/v1/users
 		- GET
 	- /api/v1/user?user-id=
-		- POST/GET/DELETE
+		- POST/GET/DELETE (not implemented)

-	- dao nurse
+	- dao user
-		- username (login id)
+		- userid (login id)
 		- name (full name)
-		- enabled
+		- secret (salted hashed password)
-		- last-login
+		- last-login (not implemented)
 		- created-time
-		- last-modified
+		- last-modified (not implemented)

 - patient service
 	- /api/v1/patients
-		- GET
+		- GET (list)
 	- /api/v1/patient?patient-id=
-		- POST/GET/DELETE
+		- POST/GET/DELETE (single)
 	- /api/v1/patient-notes?patient-id=
-		- GET
+		- GET (list)
 	- /api/v1/patient-note?note-id=
+		- POST (new health note)
-		- POST/GET/DELETE
+		- GET/DELETE (not implemented)

 	- dao patient
+		- patientid
 		- name (full name)
 		- location (facility-id, bed-id, room-id, etc)
 		- created-time
-		- last-modified
+		- last-modified (not implemented)
 	- dao patient-note
-		- note-id
+		- noteid (uuid)
-		- nurse-id
+		- userid (fk)
-		- patient-id
+		- patientid (fk)
 		- note (text)
 		- created-time
-		- last-modified
+		- last-modified (not implemented)

 ## repository folder structure

 - project root
-	- api (folder)
+	- api (folder) -  (not implemented)
 		- api definition
-		- stub generation scripts
+		- swagger/openapi stub generation scripts
 	- frontend (folder)
 		- src code, svelte
 		- Dockerfiles for dev & testing